Veterans Stadium: Philadelphia Phillies

 The final game ever played at the stadium was the afternoon of September 28, 2003, a 5–2 Phillies loss to the Atlanta Braves.

 The final win at the stadium was recorded by Greg Maddux of the Braves; the final loss at the stadium was recorded by the Phillies' Kevin Millwood.
 The final Phillies run was scored by Marlon Byrd in the bottom of the 3rd inning, and the final run altogether by the Braves' Andruw Jones on a double by Robert Fick, who also had the last hit at Tiger Stadium while with the Detroit Tigers four years earlier in the top of the 5th.

 The final hit at Veterans Stadium was a single by the Phillies' Pat Burrell in the bottom of the 9th inning.
 The next batter, Chase Utley, grounded into a double play to end the game and Veterans Stadium.
 A ceremony at Veterans Stadium following the final Phillies game at the stadium pulled at the heartstrings of the sellout crowd.
-Paul Owens, a former Phillies general manager, and Tug McGraw, a former Phillies pitcher, made their final public appearances at the park that day; both men died that winter.
+Phillies' former general manager and manager Paul Owens, and Tug McGraw, a former Phillies pitcher, made their final public appearances at the park that day; both men died that winter.

 The last publicly broadcast words uttered at Veterans Stadium came from Harry Kalas, who helped open the facility on April 10, 1971, who paraphrased his trademark home run call: "It's on a looooooong drive…IT'S OUTTA HERE!!!"

 The following seasons, the Phillies played their first game at the newly constructed Citizens Bank Park on April 12, 2004.